 - USB Tethering: USB tethering has the fastest speeds.
 But you’ll have to connect your phone to your laptop with a USB cable.
 It’ll not drain the battery because it will draw power from your computer’s USB port.

-In this post I’ll show you how to use Bluetooth tethering on your Android to share it’s internet connection with Windows computer.
+As mentioned above, in this post I’ll show you how to use Bluetooth Tethering on Android phone to share its internet connection with Windows PC.

 - Enable Bluetooth on your Windows computer.